Peppermint Soda: Production

-Diane Kurys had no prior directorial experience, saying prior to the film she had “never held a camera or even taken a still photograph."
+Diane Kurys had no prior directorial experience, saying prior to the film she had "never held a camera or even taken a still photograph."
 She conceived of the idea for the film when she "began thinking that there are a lot of films about adolescent boys, since most directors are men, but there are very few films about girls in high school and how they're raised.
 I decided to make this film out of my own memories."
-Kurys added, “But I didn't want to make adolescence a happy time.
-I wanted to show that it's difficult to be a 13-year-old girl, to want something desperately even if it's only a pair of pantyhose and to have nobody understand you.”
+Kurys added, "But I didn't want to make adolescence a happy time.
+I wanted to show that it's difficult to be a 13-year-old girl, to want something desperately even if it's only a pair of pantyhose and to have nobody understand you."

 Kurys received partial funding for the film through a grant program, in addition to the support of Gaumont.
-Said Kurys, "[Gaumont] were very skeptical, as you can imagine, but at that time I had such energy and conviction that they finally said, ‘Maybe she's crazy, but let's give her a try.'”
+Kurys said, "[Gaumont] were very skeptical, as you can imagine, but at that time, I had such energy and conviction that they finally said, 'Maybe she's crazy, but let's give her a try.'"
 Kurys drew on her own experiences as a young adolescent, setting the film at the same lycée she attended and partly basing the characters on her real-life sister and herself.
-Filming began on August 1977.
+Filming began in August 1977.

-Eléonore Klarwein was the same age as her character during filming.
+Éléonore Klarwein was the same age as her character during filming.
 Klarwein, who had no previous acting experience, recalled the most challenging scenes for her to film were, "First, the one where I have my period, because I didn't have it in reality and because it touched on the intimate.
 Then, the one where I take a bath with my sister who puts her toes in my mouth.
 Disgusting.
 On top of that, I'm topless in the bathtub and it was embarrassing.
 Finally, the one where my sister makes me fall from a sofa: there, I hurt myself."

 The film's music was composed by Yves Simon.
-Simon contributed the title song “Diabolo Menthe”, which became a hit song in France.
+Simon contributed the title song "Diabolo Menthe", which became successful in France.

 Release

-Peppermint Soda was released in France on 14 December 1977, where it was a box office success, earning "70,000 admissions the first week" and became a cult classic.
-The film drew comparisons to Francois Truffaut’s The 400 Blows, another French coming-of-age film that was set in a similar time period.
-It won the Louis Delluc Prize at the Cannes Film Festival.
+Peppermint Soda was released in France on 14 December 1977, where it was a box office success, earning 70,000 admissions in its opening week and became an enduring classic.
+The film drew comparisons to Francois Truffaut's The 400 Blows (1959), another French coming-of-age film that was set in a similar time period.
+It won the Louis Delluc Prize at the 1977 Cannes Film Festival.

-It was released in North America on 15 July 1979 and was reviewed positively.
+The film was released in North America on 15 July 1979 and was reviewed positively.
 Janet Maslin of The New York Times called it an "expert, utterly charming movie" that is "sweet and buoyant in its innocence."
 Kurys continued Anne's story in the 1980 film Cocktail Molotov, a companion piece which is set in 1968.